-YEARS IN EXISTENCE,

-THE UN ROAD SAFETY

-PROVIDING SUPPORT

-JEAN TODT

-UN SecretaryGeneral's

-Special Envoy

-for Road Safety

-As global advocates for safe roads, we are impatient to see the SDG 3.6 target to halve road deaths become a reality.

-We learned from the WHO Global Status Report on Road Safety 2023, that over the last decade ten countries met this SDG target; and that there are an additional 87 countries that reported road

-death reductions ranging from 10-49%.
-We are proud that, with only six years in existence, the UN Road Safety Fund has been providing targeted support to many of the countries reporting reductions.
-This includes for example Thailand, which successfully reduced road deaths by up to 40% over the last decade; Argentina, which reduced deaths by up to 30% over the same period; as well as Mongolia, which reduced deaths by up to 20%.
+WE DO LOTTE KNUDSEN Chair of the Advisory Board As global advocates for safe roads, we are Aimpatient to see the SDG 3.6 target to halve road deaths become a reality.
+We learned from the WHO Global Status Report on Road Safety 2023, that over the last decade ten countries met this SDG target; and that there are an additional 87 countries that reported road death reductions ranging from 10-66 WITH ONLY SIX 49%.
+We are proud that, with only six years in existence, the UN Road Safety YEARS IN EXISTENCE, Fund has been providing targeted THE UN ROAD SAFETY support to many of the countries FUND HAS BEEN reporting reductions.
+This includes for PROVIDING SUPPORT example Thailand, which successfully TO MANY OF THE reduced road deaths by up to 40% COUNTRIES over the last decade; Argentina, which reduced deaths by up to 30% over the REPORTING REDUCTIONS. 🔊 same period; as well as Mongolia, which reduced deaths by up to 20%.
 As demonstrated by partner testimonials throughout this 2023 Annual Report, progress in preventing road deaths is attributed to long-term and persistent implementation and financing of effective "safe system" road safety measures, similar to those that are being deployed by the UN Road Safety Fund.

-While familiar challenges of scarce resources, low absorption capacity of governments and the concurrence of other crises continue to present themselves in countries served by the UN Road Safety Fund, we are confident that we must stay the course to continue and expand the contribution to reducing road safety fatalities.
+While familiar challenges of scarce resources, low absorption capacity of governments and the concurrence of other crises continue to present Introduction JOINT FOREWORD

+JEAN TODT UN Secretary-General's Special Envoy for Road Safety themselves in countries served by the UN Road Safety Fund, we are confident that we must stay the course to continue and expand the contribution to reducing road safety fatalities.
 Staying the course means that more UN member states and companies must take new or increased commitments to finance the necessary work of the UN Road Safety Fund, which can only happen when its trust fund, dedicated to capacity-building programmes, is financed and continually replenished.
 Until now, over \$35 million has been pledged by 11 member states and the European Commission, alongside 12 corporate foundations and companies.
 But more is needed.
 At least another \$30 million is required to help stay the course until 2030 to be able to help more countries with their efforts to save lives on the road.
-We therefore call on more member states, corporate leaders and individual donors to rally behind the UN Road Safety Fund and support building government capacities to adopt and implement effective road safety measures and sustainable domestic financing models.

-NNEKA HENRY Head of the UN Road Safety Fund and the Office of the UN Secretary Generals' Special Envoy for Road Safety The UN Road Safety Fund's progress and achievements in 2023 represent a continuation of our united efforts to advance global health targets through the reduction of road traffic deaths and injuries.
+We therefore call on more member states, corporate leaders and individual donors to rally behind the UN Road Safety Fund and support building government capacities to adopt and implement effective road safety measures and sustainable domestic financing models. he UN Road Safety Fund's progress and achievements in 2023 represent a continuation of our united efforts to advance global health targets through the reduction of road traffic deaths and injuries.
 The UN Road Safety Fund, housed in the UN Economic Commission for Europe and working in sync with the Office of the UN Secretary General's Special Envoy for Road Safety, is a voluntary global partnership of member states, companies, UN agencies and civil society devoted exclusively to the achievement of the SDG 3.6 target of halving road deaths by 2030.
 Our global framework of action covers: